History of Europe: Renaissance

 Despite these crises, the 14th century was also a time of great progress within the arts and sciences.
-A renewed interest in ancient Greek and Roman led to the Italian Renaissance.

-The Renaissance was a cultural movement that profoundly affected European intellectual life in the early modern period.
+A renewed interest in ancient Greek and Roman led to the Italian Renaissance, a cultural movement that profoundly affected European intellectual life in the early modern period.
 Beginning in Italy, and spreading to the north, west and middle Europe during a cultural lag of some two and a half centuries, its influence affected literature, philosophy, art, politics, science, history, religion, and other aspects of intellectual inquiry.
+The Humanists saw their repossession of a great past as a Renaissance – a rebirth of civilization itself.
+Important political precedents were also set in this period.
+Niccolò Machiavelli's political writing in The Prince influenced later absolutism and realpolitik.
+Also important were the many patrons who ruled states and used the artistry of the Renaissance as a sign of their power.